AudioKit/AudioKit/docs/About/Contributing.md

 # Contributing

+When you want to modify AudioKit, check out the [develop](https://github.com/audiokit/AudioKit/tree/develop) branch (as opposed to main), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).

 AudioKit is a Swift framework with internal code in C and C++.
 For this reason, we mostly use Swift conventions throughout our code, even in the C-variants.
 We almost entirely defer to Erica Sadun's style choices in her book,[Swift Style](https://pragprog.com/book/esswift/swift-style).